KDE/documentation-develop-kde-org/content/develop.md

       </p>
       <h3>Stop Reinventing the Wheel</h3>
       <p>
-        Tired of writing your own widgets for your Qt project?
-Use <a href="https://api.kde.org/frameworks/kwidgetsaddons/html/">
+        Tired of writing your own widgets for your Qt projects?
+Use
-        KWidgetsAddons</a>!
+        <a href="https://api.kde.org/frameworks/kwidgetsaddons/html/">KWidgetsAddons</a>!
 Want a flexible configuration system?
-Use <a href="https://api.kde.org/frameworks/kconfig/html/">
-        KConfig</a>! <a href="/products/frameworks/">KDE Frameworks</a> solve many problems that you can encounter when building
+        Use <a href="https://api.kde.org/frameworks/kconfig/html/">KConfig</a>!
+The <a href="/products/frameworks/">KDE Frameworks</a>
-        Qt applications and integrate perfectely in your Qt project.
-Use a familiar API and used by many existing Qt applications.
+        suite solves most of the problems you have had deal with when building Qt applications.
+It will also integrate perfectly into your Qt projects and the API will be all too familiar as it based on the same interfaces that make up the majority of existing
+        Qt applications.
       </p>
-      <h3>Network transparancy</h3>
+      <h3>Network Transparancy</h3>
       <p>
-        With today world increasingly connected together with the Internet, <a href="https://api.kde.org/frameworks/kio/html/">KIO</a>
-        allows Qt application to connect to many remote files as if they were on your user's computers.
-Supporting ftp, ssh, http, webdav, fish, samba, and many more.
+        The increase in connectivity of today's world makes <a href="https://api.kde.org/frameworks/kio/html/">KIO</a> an essential part of your toolset.
+KIO allows Qt applications to connect to remote shares as if they were on local computers, making accessing server hosted files and directories transparent and easy for your users.
+KIO supports ftp, ssh, http, webdav, fish, samba, and many more protocols.
       </p>
       <div class="d-flex justify-content-center mt-5">
         <a href="https://www.qt.io/" class="learn-more ml-2 mr-2 h4">Discover Qt</a>